"Among the small number of music-hall performers, whose names are familiar to what is called the lower class,

 Marie Lloyd had far the strongest hold on popular affection.”

 My grandmother, like Lloyd, liked to sing and knew nearly all her songs off by heart, I have such fond memories of her singing in the kitchen, in the bathroom, even hanging out the washing.
 My brother and I used to get into bed with Gran every morning and how I loved it when she sang all the old music hall songs she learnt as a child.
-Song such as My Old Man said follow the Van, The boy that I love is up in the Gallery, Pop goes the Weasel,’and One of the Ruins the Cromwell Knocked about a Bit.
+Song such as My Old Man, The boy that I love is up in the Gallery, Pop goes the Weasel,’ and One of the Ruins the Cromwell Knocked about a Bit.

 Gran was one of sixteen children, only five of her siblings living into adulthood.
 Her mother was a seamstress and gran, from